The Variety of Payment Methods May Surprise You

 I’m actually a big fan of EFTs.
 They may seem very similar to online bill pay, but when it comes to online bill pay, we can’t actually control when a payment will arrive at its final destination.
 If I use my credit union’s bill pay system to cover a credit card payment or a utility bill, and if that payment arrives a day or two late, guess who’s responsible for paying any related late fee?
 I am.

-If, on the other hand, I set up an EFT with that credit card or utility company, they now are responsible for drawing my payment from my bank or credit union.
-If they draw it a day late, it’s their own system’s fault and not mine, so I’m not responsible for a late payment.
+If, on the other hand, I set up an EFT with that credit card or utility company, they are now responsible for drawing my payment from my bank or credit union.
+If they draw it a day late, it’s their own system’s fault and not mine, so I’m not responsible for late payments.

 The main challenge with EFTs is to set them up and then remember them.
 Make sure to note the date any EFT is scheduled to process so that you have sufficient funds in your checking account to cover the charge.
 Also, if you ever close either the merchant account or your checking account, make sure to cancel the EFT with the merchant.